OC-CNPS' Emergent Invasive Plant Management Program

 - New potential invaders that have not yet been observed in Orange County.

-- Directs ongoing treatment activities at specific sites throughout Orange County.
-These include emergent invasives and other non-native invasive plants.
+- Assists with ongoing treatment activities at specific sites throughout Orange County.
+These include both emergent invasives and other non-native invasive plants.

 - Recognizes that a number of other weed species are high priorities regionally, but that its own capacity to deal with those wide-spread, common weeds is limited.